This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 Why return on equity is the most important profitability ratio

-Profitability is a measure of how much profit a company makes, relative to some input such as revenues, assets or employees.
+Profitability is a measure of how much profit a company generates relative to various inputs such as revenues, assets or employees.
 This broad description gives us a multitude of profitability ratios, including profit margin (profit as a percentage of revenue), return on assets (profit as a percentage of assets) and return on equity (profit as a percentage of shareholder equity).

 In my opinion, return on equity is the foundational profitability ratio because it measures the return shareholders have received on the equity they have invested in a business.
 Profit per employee or profit per store may be important operating metrics for a company's management, but as a shareholder, return on shareholder equity is what really matters.